 - The capability of many Islands to adapt to tropical cyclones is limited and such events can further erode their capacity to adapt to climate change impacts.
-The Loss and Damage inflicted by tropical cyclones, in particular on small island states, needs to be recognised and adequate support needs to be provided by the international community.
+The Loss and Damage inflicted by tropical cyclones, in particular on small island states, needs to be recognized and adequate support needs to be provided by the international community.

 - Post-disaster investment needs to be ambitious in scale and scope, supporting the transition to resilient, low carbon societies.